al-dot-exe/100Devs/21-express/class_38.md

 These are the Active Recall Q's for class 38 of 100 Devs

-What is are javascript handed off to when running web apis?
+What is our javascript handed off to when running web apis?
 42:00

-What is most openly returned from web APIs?
+What is most commonly returned from web APIs?
 43:20

 What are the 2 most important node modules?